themedef/go-hermes/TRANSACTION.md

 ```go
 err := tx.Commit()
 ```
-- Executes all queued operations atomically
+Executes all queued operations atomically.
-- Returns `ErrTransactionFailed` if any operation fails
+- Returns an error (e.g., `ErrTransactionFailed`) if any operation fails.
-- Automatically rolls back on failure
+- Automatically rolls back changes on failure.

 ---